bllarso2/CAS-502-LOS/README.md

 Web-Based Dashboard: Making our model accessible via a web-based interface for real-time interaction.

 # How to Report Bugs and Feature Requests
+## Bug Reports
 If looking to report bugs please reach out to project owners via email - bllarso2@asu.edu or dave@verge.coach.

+When reporting a bug, include as many details as possible, such as:
+A clear and descriptive title.
+Steps to reproduce the issue.
+Expected vs. actual behavior.
+Screenshots or error logs, if applicable.
+Your operating system and environment details.

+## Feature Requests:
+Feature Requests:
+If you have an idea for a new feature or an enhancement, please:

+Describe the feature and the problem it solves.
+Explain how you envision it working.
+Provide any additional context or examples that can help us understand the request.
+Please submit all issues via the [Issues tab] (https://github.com/bllarso2/CAS-502-LOS/issues) on GitHub.